MarvinLvn/voice-type-classifier/docs/applying.md

 ```

 The code consists mainly of a wrapper of pyannote-audio's code responsible for applying a model.
-If you want to go further by retraining the model, you should go around [here](https://github.com/pyannote/pyannote-audio) and [there](https://github.com/jsalt-coml/pyannote-audio/tree/bredin-pr).
+If you want to go further by retraining the model, you should go around [here](https://github.com/MarvinLvn/pyannote-audio/tree/voice_type_classifier).

 That being said, you can apply our pre-trained model by typing :